 **"The Sky is Pink"(2019) seen in December, after a few months of anticipation was my most enjoyable movie of the year.
 It is a true story that is well told and will make you both cry and laugh.
 Priyanka Chopra, Farhan Akhtar and Zaira Wisim were all exceptional.
 Another satisfying movie from director/writer Shonali Bose.
 Based on a true story that came to Shonali's attention by the grieving mother who was impressed with an earlier movie.
 You follow a couple through 25 years and their marriage survives the trials of a dying daughter (who tells the story in a humorous manner).
 Top overall movie of the year.

 "Gully Boy" (2019) was supposed to be about rapping, but it was so much more.
 Poverty forces difficult choices on people, opportunities can be dazzling, but lead one down a bad path.
 Ranveer Singh, Kalki Koeklin and especially Alia Bhatt (who was perhaps the most outstanding one from last year's blog) were very good.
 Rap music was presented in a fascinating manner.
 Produced by Farhan Akhtar.
 Read more http://www.therealjohndavidson.com/2019/05/three-bollywood-films-that-got-my.html

 Read more about Farhan, a very versatile film maker: http://www.therealjohndavidson.com/2011/11/farhan-akhtar-young-man-on-rise-in.html

-"Badhaai Ho" (2018) with Ayushmann Khurana in a family drama with a lots of laughter.
+"Badhaai Ho" (2018) with Ayushmann Khuranna in a family drama with a lots of laughter.
 About a family where the parents were in their fifties got pregnant.
 Everyone had difficulty accepting it including Ayushmann's girl friend's mother.